 An echocardiogram (also called an echo) uses sound waves to make an image of your heart.
 A device called a transducer sends sound waves that echo off your heart and back to the transducer.
 These echoes are turned into moving pictures of your heart that can be seen on a video screen.
-TTE is the most common type of echocardiogram.
-This test is done to check your heart health.
+The transthoracic echocardiography (TTE) is the most common type of echocardiogram.
+This test is used to determine how healthy your heart is.
 It's used for many reasons.
 Your doctor may do an echocardiogram to:

 - Check a heart murmur.

 - Look for the cause of shortness of breath or unexplained chest pain or pressure.